stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 * supporting those users
 * building a show case of successes and learnings
 * building the capabilities to support and scale rollouts
+* defining success metrics and target outcomes
 * managing rollouts progressively
 * measuring and learning from outcomes

-Below are my top-3 SaaS technology picks to build a consulting services offering around.
+Below are my top-3 SaaS technology picks to build a consulting services offering around in 2021.

 ##### a) SaaS for leading a company